-Торіс SU /390 SU x86 Hardware Architecture of the Server Unit /390 architecture x86-64 architecture CPUs of the Server Unit 1 Max. number of real CPUs 16 32 Max. number of real CPUs for VM2000 operation 16 16 Hot spare CPUs, managed by VM2000 For all models of the SU /390 Not available; cold spare CPUs can be configured Extra CPUs, managed by VM2000 For specific models of the SU /390 For specific models of the SU x86 Max. multiprocessor level of a VM 2 16 32 Peripherals Operated peripherals Fibre Channel peripherals Fibre Channel peripherals Operated devices Devices as of BS2000/OSD-BC V8.0 Devices as of X2000 V6.0 and BS2000/OSD-BC V8.0 Dynamic I/O configuration modifi- cation For devices on the channel via BS2000 OSD/BC For bus and Fibre Channel devices and their connection via X2000 Main memory Main memory used Real main memory of the Server Unit Real main memory of the Server Unit Smallest main memory unit managed 1 Mbyte 2 Mbyte Main memory size of the monitor VM At least 64 Mbytes, default: 64 Mbytes At least 512 Mbytes, default: 512 Mbytes Monitor system Operating system BS2000 OSD/BC V10.0 BS2000 OSD/BC V10.0 IPL of the monitor system Via SE Manager or automatically when the Server Unit is started Via SE Manager or automatically when the Server Unit is started Manual restart of the monitor system in the event of an error Restart via SVP console in the SE Manager (Diagnostic) IPL via SE Manager
+Topic SU /390 SU x86 Hardware Architecture of the Server Unit /390 architecture x86-64 architecture CPUs of the Server Unit 1 Max. number of real CPUs 16 72 Max. number of real CPUs for VM2000 operation 16 16 Hot spare CPUs, managed by VM2000 For all models of the SU /390 Not available; cold spare CPUs can be configured Extra CPUs, managed by VM2000 For specific models of the SU /390 For specific models of the SU x86 Max. multiprocessor level of a VM 2 16 32 Peripherals Operated peripherals Fibre Channel peripherals Fibre Channel peripherals Operated devices Devices as of BS2000 OSD/BC V10.0 Devices as of X2000 V6.2 and BS2000 OSD/BC V10.0 Dynamic I/O configuration modification via BS2000 commands in the monitor system via the SE manager Main memory Main memory used Real main memory of the Server Unit Real main memory of the Server Unit Smallest main memory unit managed 1 Mbyte 2 Mbyte Main memory size of the monitor VM At least 512 Mbytes, default: 512 Mbytes At least 1024 Mbytes, default: 1024 Mbytes monitor system Operating system BS2000 OSD/BC V11.0 BS2000 OSD/BC V11.0 IPL of the monitor system Via SE Manager or automatically when the Server Unit is started Via SE Manager or automatically when the Server Unit is started Manual restart of the monitor system in the event of an error Restart via SVP console in the SE Manager (Diagnostic) IPL via SE Manager

-Торіс SU /390 SU x86 Guest systems Operating system BS2000/OSD-BC V8.0 up to BS2000 OSD/BC V10.0 and later versions if released for VM2000 BS2000/OSD-BC V8.0 up to BS2000 OSD/BC V10.0 and later versions if released for VM2000 Maximum number of VMs/guest systems 3 15 32 BS2000 consoles for operating the guest system Via SE manager (KVP) Via SE manager (KVP) IPL device Disk or tape device Disk device Installation of VM2000 Module/program libraries of VM2000 monitor and VM2000 hypervisor SYSLNK SYSPRG SKMLNK (VM2000 monitor only) VM2000 parameters Startup parameter file and parameter file of the VM2-MON subsystem Startup parameter file and parameter file of the VM2-MON subsystem Configuration of the monitor VM Configuration file for the monitor VM in the home pubset of the monitor VM Configuration file for the monitor VM in domain 0 (via the SE manager) Other settings No via the SE manager
+Topic SU /390 SU x86 Guest systems Operating system BS2000 OSD/BC V10.0 and V11.0 and later versions if released for VM2000 BS2000 OSD/BC V10.0 and V11.0 and later versions if released for VM2000 Maximum number of VMs/guest systems 3 15 32 BS2000 consoles for operating the guest system Via SE manager (KVP) Via SE manager (KVP) IPL device Disk or tape device Disk device Installation of VM2000 Module/program libraries of VM2000 monitor and VM2000 hypervisor SYSLNK SYSPRG SKMLNK (VM2000 monitor only) VM2000 parameters Startup parameter file and parameter file of the VM2-MON subsystem Startup parameter file 4 and parameter file of the VM2-MON subsystem Configuration of the monitor VM Configuration file for the monitor VM in the home pubset of the monitor VM Configuration file for the monitor VM in domain 0 (via the SE manager)

-1 The numbers in this line reflect the release status when this manual went to print.
+The numbers in this line reflect the release status when this manual went to print.
 VM2000 can manage up to 64 real CPUs.
+Additional CPUs that are not relevant for VM2000 operation are not displayed.

-2 Defined by the firmware and the VM2000 implementation.
-Further restricted by the number of real normal CPUs in VM2000 operation, see page 227
+Defined by the firmware and the VM2000 implementation.
+Further restricted by the number of real normal CPUs in VM2000 operation, see page 257